rgvlee/EntityFrameworkCore.Testing/README.md

 }
 ```

 The library supports creation using a parameterless constructor if that's all you have, however the assumption is that using such a constructor will result in a usable DbContext.
-To be clear, this library is intended to extend the in-memory provider and I don't recommend using a parameterless constructor unless you know what you're doing.
+To be clear, this library is intended to extend the in-memory provider and I don't recommend using a parameterless constructor unless you know what you are doing.

 ### Creating by type using a specific constructor on your DbContext
 If you're like me your DbContext constructor will have other parameters; logger, current user and so on.
 Simply provide the constructor parameters for the constructor you want the library to use.